mriekkinen/openplacefinder/docs/guide.md

 ## Supported browsers and limitations

-This app has been designed for desktop browsers.
+For the best user experience, we recommend using the desktop version of Chrome.
 You should use a desktop browser, since the layout doesn't scale well to smaller mobile screens.
-For the best user experience, we recommend using Chrome.
-The site has been developed using Chrome, so you might see slight differences with other browsers.
+Also, since the site has been developed with Chrome, you might see slight differences with other browsers.
 The primary concern is that other browsers haven't received that much testing.

 We should warn you that, at this time, the app is Finland-centric. **Some of the data is presented in Finnish, and you are mostly limited to searching Finnish locations.** The former can be addressed, buth the latter is a consequence of the size of full planet builds.
 That simply makes it more expensive to host a service with a global coverage.